Psychosocial Counselling (MA)

 Master of Arts in Psychosocial Counselling is qualified to address emotional and behavioural problems, according to selected approach of counselling.
 He/she is qualified to apply techniques of counselling conversation to help the client in the process of deepening insight into their own emotional state and achieving change, and transfer what has been learned from the counselling situations into everyday life.
 This allows client a better functioning in the society.
 Further, there is an objective to empower clients to solve their emotional and social problems independently in the future.

-The overall objective of the postgraduate programme Psychosocial Counselling is following: to develop professional competence of candidates in the interdisciplinary field of assistance to people in various life crises, which includes the capacity to implement and explore psychosocial assistance and counselling, to facilitate their transition from second-cycle of studies to the following work areas: psychosocial assistance in social protection, education, health, psychosocial rehabilitation programmes, and penology, or wherever they offer various forms of psychosocial assistance and counselling, including the commercial sector, public, private, or non-governmental organizations.
+The overall objective of the postgraduate programme Psychosocial Counselling is following: to develop professional competence of candidates in the interdisciplinary field of assistance to people in various life crises, which includes the capacity to implement and explore psychosocial assistance and counselling, to facilitate their transition from second-cycle of studies to the following work areas: psychosocial assistance in social protection, psychosocial rehabilitation programmes, and penology, or wherever they offer various forms of psychosocial assistance and counselling, including the commercial sector, public, private, or non-governmental organizations.

 The following individuals may enrol into the 1st year of the study programme Psychosocial Counselling (MA):